North Carolina Trip, June 23 - 29, 2004

 Farmwood...
 Father built this house in 1973 and it was the Thompson home until the move to Strawberry Hill in February of 2004...

-Somerdale Lane... this was Mother's and Father's first house together...Father built this house in 1960 and it was the Thompson home until 1973...
+Somerdale Lane... this was Mother and Father's first house together...Father built this house in 1960 and it was the Thompson home until 1973...

 Back at Strawberry Hill, Pastors Page and Cummings of First Baptist Church stopped by to visit.
 Francis Davis, mother of Pete, also stopped by.
 Mrs. Davis presented Dr. Page with a prayer "Afghan."
 Like father, Dr. Page was also suffering from cancer...